jojokarlin/Git_DRI_Jan_2017/gitrefresh.md

 Once you get into the working directory (e.g. GitPractice) in the command line, you can add any files you have modified.

-'git add [filename]' stages a file to be tracked, and prepares it to be committed.
+`git add [filename]` stages a file to be tracked, and prepares it to be committed.

 If you have been working on multiple files, `git add --all` or 'git add .' adds all files if you have many to be tracked.